chapter 10

 Walk Hops

-Walk hops are used when the rider needs to slow down because their gap is too tight.
+Walk hops are used when the rider needs to slow down because their gap is too small.

 Riders will quickly press their down then up keys (S & W) so that the horse does a mini walk step.
-Riders are strongly encouraged to avoid waiting to press their up key as the walk hop should be nearly invisible to the commander and on-lookers.
-Riders can do as many mini walk steps back-to-back as needed.
+Riders can do as many mini-walk steps back-to-back as needed.

 Riders can also use mini walk steps to adjust their alignment in halt formations.